l7mp/stunner/README.md

 You can even set up a [cron
 job](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs) to automate this.
-Note that if the WebRTC application server uses [dynamic STUN/TURN credentials](#demo), then it may need to be restarted to learn the new credentials.
+Note that if the WebRTC application server uses [dynamic STUN/TURN credentials](#demo), then it may need to be restarted as well to learn the new credentials.

 ### Access control